jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux (Draft)/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     _Finding the latest release_

-1. Scroll down to the "Downloads" section below the latest release and click the **.pkg** file.
+1. Scroll down to the "Downloads" section for the latest release and click the **.pkg** file.

     ![Downloading the macOS package](Images/ex1_Select_macOS_pkg.png)